lvgl/lvgl/docs/libs/ffmpeg.rst

 See the examples below.

-Note that, the FFmpeg extension doesn't use LVGL's file system.
+:Note: FFmpeg extension doesn't use LVGL's file system.
 You can simply pass the path to the image or video as usual on your operating system or platform.